pubsubdb/pubsubdb/docs/model_driven_development.md

   - [8.2.
 Price Approval Process](#82-price-approval-process)

 ## 1. Introduction
-When engineering solutions for critical business processes, it is essential to adopt a cross-functional approach where *all* stakeholders concentrate on the core models and high-level design.
-One of the primary benefits of model-driven development lies in its ability to allow team members (engineering, operations, product, etc) to prioritize the application's overall design and logic rather than becoming entangled in implementation specifics.
-Consequently, this leads to accelerated development cycles, enhanced productivity, and better maintainability as the application progresses, as the required skill is a logical understanding of the business process, not how to express it in code.
+When engineering solutions for critical business processes, it is essential to adopt a cross-functional approach where *all* stakeholders (engineering, operations, product, etc)concentrate on the core models and high-level design.
+One of the primary benefits of model-driven development lies in its ability to focus on the application's overall design and logic rather than becoming entangled in implementation specifics.
+Consequently, this leads to accelerated development cycles, as the required skill to design a workflow is a logical understanding of the business process and how to move it forward, not how to express it in code.

 ### 1.1.
 Overview of the Model
-The PubSubDB execution model utilizes models to define an application's behavior and data flow.
+PubSubDB utilizes an *execution-oriented* model to define an application's behavior and data flow.
 The approach is designed to be flexible, modular, and easy to understand.

-The primary building blocks are `graphs`, which are essentially a collection of activities (nodes) connected by transitions (edges).
+A standard `graph` serves as the foundational building block--essentially a collection of activities (nodes) connected by transitions (edges).
 Each activity represents a specific task or operation, while transitions define the flow between these activities based on certain conditions.
-This structure allows the model to accommodate complex workflows and processes that span multiple services or systems.
+This structure allows the model to accommodate complex workflows and processes that span multiple services and systems.

 One of the key features of this model is the functional mapper called '@pipes', which provides an expressive and versatile way to manipulate and transform data between activities.
 Using '@pipes', developers can create complex data mappings and conditional flows without the need for extensive scripting or programming.

 The model is highly adaptable and can be used to define a wide range of applications, from simple data processing tasks to sophisticated business processes.
-By using this modern JSON-based model, developers can create more maintainable, scalable, and efficient applications that are easy to understand and modify as needed.
+By using this modern JSON-based model, developers can create more maintainable, scalable, and efficient applications that are easy to understand and adapt as the environment changes.

 ### 1.2.
 JSON Structure
-The model is represented as a JSON object with various nested properties that define the application's structure, settings, and execution behavior.
+The model is represented as a JSON object by the engine once compiled (although YAML can be interchangeably used for authoring given its better readability).
+The structure is comprised of various nested properties that define the application's settings, and execution behavior.
 The primary components of the JSON model are as follows:

 - `app`: The top-level object that contains the application's metadata, settings, and graphs.
   - `id`: A unique identifier for the application.